filecoin-station/fil-deal-ingester/README.md

 ❯ npm install
 ```

-### Update the list of clients participating in FIL+ LDN
+### Update the list of clients with datacap from allocators requiring retrievability

 ```
-node scripts/fetch-ldn-clients.js
+node scripts/fetch-open-data-clients.js
 ```

-The output is committed to git; see [./generated/ldn-clients.csv](./generated/ldn-clients.csv)
+The output is committed to git; see [./generated/open-data-clients.csv](./generated/open-data-clients.csv)

 ### Download StateMarketDetails.json and convert it to ND-JSON format